Diamond Bank

 Diamond Bank Plc., was a Nigerian multinational financial service provider.
 Diamond Bank was acquired by Access Bank in December 2018, and announced to complete the transactions of the merger fully in the first half of 2019.
 On 1 April 2019, Diamond Bank was fully merged with Access Bank to build a new entity while retaining the name of Access Bank with a logo that took the form of Diamond Bank.

 Overview

-The bank provides financial services.
-Its headquarters is located in Calabar, Nigeria.
-As at June 2013, the bank operated 267 branches in Nigeria.
+The bank provided financial services.
+Its headquarters was located in Lagos, Nigeria.
+As at June 2017, the bank operated 297 branches in Nigeria.